-Every person in South Africa deserves to be supported throughout life’s final journey with compassionate care, dignity and the freedom to choose their own path.
+WE ALL deserve to be supported throughout lifeβs final journey with compassionate care, dignity and the freedom to choose OUR own path.

 DignitySA advocates for:

-• The option of medically assisted dying for informed adults with terminal or irremediable conditions when their suffering cannot be alleviated by an acceptable treatment option
+The option of medically assisted dying for adults with terminal or irremediable conditions when their suffering cannot be alleviated

 OUR GOALS FOR 2025

-• Submit our assisted dying court application, leveraging the powerful evidence we've gathered from 15 South African case studies, 14 foreign experts and multiple South African medical professionals to challenge the constitutionality of criminalising assisted dying
+Submit our assisted dying court application, leveraging the powerful evidence we've gathered from 15 South African case studies, 14 foreign experts and multiple South African medical professionals to challenge the current prohibition of medical assistance in dying

-• Grow our membership through enhanced communications and community engagement efforts, creating a broader base of support for legislative reform
+Grow our membership through enhanced communications and community engagement efforts, creating a broader base of support for legislative and healthcare reform

 Since 2011, DignitySA has advocated for the fundamental Freedom of choice in end-of-life options for all.